 Keep your stakes small

 As we touched on above, arbing will always attract high-stakes bettors, but the potential for hugely costly mistakes means high stakes should always be avoided.
 Be cautious; it is preferable to secure a small amount of profit, and have to place a larger volume of bets, than go for a great result with a huge stake.
+Remember that an arbitrage strategy isn’t the only strategy where money management is critical, and the same applies to the Martingale strategy described in our link.

 Try manual arb-spotting if you can